 Rum balls would have to be one of my favourite desserts of all time.
 If a cafe offers rum balls, I will always pick them.

-However not many cafes or restaurants do them anymore, or for some reason they have something in them that’s not vegan friendly— it’s normally biscuits.
+However not many cafes or restaurants do them anymore, or they have something in them that’s not vegan-friendly— it’s usually butter or milk biscuits.

 When we were in Zagreb last year in a vegan cafe, they had rum balls in their display window.
-My jaw dropped, they looked amazing.
-They were pretty massive, looked like a big scoop of ice cream—they called it a choco-rum bomb.
+My jaw just dropped, they looked mouthwatering.
+They were pretty massive, they looked like a big scoop of ice cream—they called them a choco-rum bomb.
 It was so rich and so amazing that I came back again to order it the next day.
 It has inspired me to make a slightly healthier version of the ones that I ate and others that you can find around.